 Around 1519, Mary began to suffer from the first bouts of ill health, but she was well enough to attend to Field of Cloth of Gold.
 After this, her appearances at court would become more sporadic.
 The couple continued to have money problems throughout their marriage.
 Charles had also taken a mistress who gave birth to his illegitimate son in 1521.
 It was yet another blow.

 Mary died on 25 June 1533, and she was still only 38 years old.
 The true cause of her illness was never diagnosed.
 She was buried on 20 July in the abbey at Bury St Edmunds with her daughter Frances acting as chief mourner.
-1
+When the abbey was dissolved in 1539, she was moved to the nearby St Mary’s Church.1